cocka/NoTikiriDB/README.md

 * Many portions of the system(i.e: protocols used) are undocumented.
 Therefore, a proper documentation has to be done.
-* Port TikiriDB to run on real sensor node platforms(i.e: sky, MICAz)
+* Port NoTikiriDB to run on real sensor node platforms(i.e: sky, MICAz)
-* Implementing TikiriAC access control module for TikiriDB
+* Implementing TikiriAC access control module for NoTikiriDB
 * Add more functionalities to tikirisql query language
 * Develop friendly user interfaces for tikirisql client
-* Energy efficient routing protocol for long term usage of TikiriDB
+* Energy efficient routing protocol for long term usage of NoTikiriDB